publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch48/m__us_usc_t22_s3303.md

  __Concerning the Participation of Taiwan in the International Civil Aviation Organization__

     [Pub.
-L. 113–17, § 1][/us/pl/113/17/s1], July 12, 2013, [127 Stat.
+L. 113–17][/us/pl/113/17], § 1, July 12, 2013, [127 Stat.
 480][/us/stat/127/480], directed the Secretary of State to develop a strategy to obtain observer status for Taiwan at the triennial International Civil Aviation Organization (ICAO) Assembly and other related meetings, activities, and mechanisms thereafter, to instruct the United States Mission to the ICAO to officially request observer status for Taiwan at such Assembly, meetings, activities, and mechanisms, to actively urge ICAO member states to support such observer status and participation for Taiwan, and to submit a report to Congress on the strategy developed by not later than 30 days after July 12, 2013.

  __Semiannual Reports on United States Support for Membership or Participation of Taiwan in International Organizations__

 [Pub.
 L. 106–113, div.
-B, § 1000(a)(7)][/us/pl/106/113/s1000/a/7] \[div.
+B][/us/pl/106/113/dB], § 1000(a)(7) \[div.
 A, title VII, § 704\], Nov.
 29, 1999, [113 Stat.
 1536][/us/stat/113/1536], 1501A–460, provided that:

 >     “(a)  __Reports Required__  __.—__